 You may not need the mini bed, but if you have your phone charger plugged in near your nightstand, try moving it outside of the room.
 Make putting your phone away for the night a part of your nighttime ritual to signal to your brain and body that it’s time to wind down.
 And get an alarm clock.

 I have device addiction – and judging by the recent conversations I’ve been having, it seems I’m not alone.
-Here’s one small, doctor-recommended change you can make that will create a little distance from your device and help you sleep better.
+Putting your devices away for the night is one small, doctor-recommended change you can make that will create a little distance from your phone, and help you sleep better.